mgentry612/in_memory_db/README.md

 ## Installation

-Install latest node.js and npm versions.
+Install the latest node.js and npm versions from https://nodejs.org/en/download/.

 Clone the repository.